basaandewiel/basaandewiel.github.io/_posts/2022-02-09-Zephyr_bluetooth_programming.md

 ## Installation
 You can find good documentation on installing Zephyr.
 Below are the instructions I used to install Zephyr on Linux mint 20.3.

+NB: On Linux installing via the tools SDK manager and Toolchain manager, and automatically installing required VScode extensions, does give an error in VScode: `could not find nrfjprog` where that tool is in the PATH.
 ```
 sudo apt update
 sudo apt upgrade